skybert/skybert-net/src/python/formatting-date-according-to-locale.md

 nb_NO.utf8
 ```

-If you start a new shell, you should be able to list and use the new
+If you now start a new shell, you should be able to list and use the
-`nb_NO.utf8` locale.
-In the example below,, the default locale is
+new `nb_NO.utf8` locale.
+In the example below, the default locale is
 `en_GB.utf8`, so the `date` command says "Mon" for "Monday", whereas
 it says "ma." for "mandag" when I specify the Norwegian locale: